 From 1980 to the present day, the mortality rate has been reduced by 40%, mainly due to early detection programs.
 The most widespread diagnostic technique is periodic mammography in asymptomatic women, in whom the presence of nodules can be detected in the early stages, where the cure rate is around 100%.

 Most cases of breast carcinoma are detected after the age of 50, so periodic mammography is usually considered in women over the age of 40.
 However, almost 20% of the cases occur in young women in whom a correct breast self-examination can allow the early detection of cancerous nodules.

 The most important risk factors are sex (being a woman) and age, and other factors that may increase the risk of breast cancer have also been identified, such as obesity, alcohol and tobacco consumption, reproductive history or the presence of a family history.
 However, most cases are sporadic with no directly related factor.

 What role do genetics play in breast cancer?

+We have done a good job, and the genetics of breast cancer are well known.
 Having a family history of breast or ovarian cancer can significantly increase the risk of developing the disease.
 In fact, between 5 and 10% of cases are considered hereditary and are mainly due to the presence of mutations in the BRCA1 and BRCA2 genes.
 In these cases, the presence of these genetic variants can follow an autosomal dominant pattern of inheritance, so it is common for several family members to be affected, even at younger ages.